meakub1010/DotNetRepo/src/CSharpAdvancedPractice/InterviewPractice/readme.md

 ### FACTORY PATTERN

-- factory pattern is used to create objects without exposing the creation logic to the client.
+- **Factory Pattern** is used to create objects without exposing the creation logic to the client.
 It provides a layer of abstraction over the instantiation process
 - code reference FactoryPatternExample.cs